Skip to Main Content

 Reference Example

 Katz, Jerrold J. “The Realm of Meaning.”
-In Communication, Language, and Meaning: Psychological Perspectives, edited by George A. Miller, 36-48.
-New York: Basic Books, 1973.
+In Communication, Language, and Meaning: Psychological Perspectives, edited by George A. Miller.
+Basic Books, 1973.

 Translated Book